wi-fighters/6-Node-FindWord/README.md

 Found 'localhost' 1 times
 ```

--   When you pass the argument to the program as expected the output should look like the following:
+-   The program should also be able to find any word that you pass as an argument.
+The output should look like the following example:

 ```bash
 $ node index.js function